Around 1.9 million Australians are living with diabetes. So, how can nuts help? We sum up the latest evidence. In…

 The body of evidence about nuts and diabetes continues to grow, with new local and international research papers regularly published.
 Here are some of the key papers in nuts and diabetes research.

-Key studies: systematic reviews and meta-analyses
+Key studies: Systematic reviews and meta-analyses

 Results from a recent systematic literature review and meta-analysis have found that nuts significantly decrease HOMA-IR and fasting insulin – suggesting that nuts improve insulin sensitivity.